 These results may be returned to you in class or online.
-Final grades for each course will be available online within fifteen (15) working days of the end date of the course and accessible through My Ara at [MyAra](#) or through the My Ara app.
+Final grades for each course will be available online within fifteen (15) working days of the end date of the course from the Student Portal, accessible through [MyAra](#) or through the My Ara app.

-Any results displayed publicly will use unique identifiers such as student ID numbers, not learner names.
+Any results displayed publicly will use unique identifiers such as learner ID numbers, not learner names.